MegalithOfficial/meg.db/README.md

 ## License

-This module is open source and available under the [GNU License](https://opensource.org/license/gpl-3-0/).
+This module is open source and available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 ## Contributing